 Alternatively, utilise the space behind your cabinet doors by hanging over-the-door baskets to store your container lids.

-For these 2 methods, arrange the lids according to height so you can easily grab it at a glance.
+For these 2 methods, arrange the lids according to height so you can easily grab them at a glance.

 Step 4: Maintaining Your System

-Now that you’ve organized your food storage containers, maintaining it is key to ensure that your cabinets don’t fall back into an disorganized state.
+Now that you’ve organized your food storage containers, maintaining them is key to ensuring that your cabinets don’t fall back into a disorganized state.
 Some rules to keep in mind:

 - Remember the order you’ve established in the first place and stick to it.
 Always put back food storage containers to where they originally came from after using them